Deratiseur/Tatoos/Readme.md

 You'll find him in Black Pits 2, away from the merchants' circle.

-You'll find it in IWDEE, next to Coulon's forge in Kuldahar.
+You'll find him in IWDEE, next to Coulon's forge in Kuldahar.